 By now Travelodge were starting to close some of their quieter motels, focusing instead on branches competing in busy city centres.
 There are still many cheap roadside lodges, but most (especially the big brand names) ensure they are fully booked every night.

 As A-road services tend to consist of several different operators, they are easier for new chains to get a foot in.
-Branches near large towns have attracted more lavish names.
+Some A-road services positioned near large towns have attracted more lavish names.

 In the UK, the vast majority of service station operators are rooted in hospitality, so the branch into hotels was natural.
 In Ireland, the two main service station operators are forecourt operators, so less likely to branch out.

-In addition, the government is reluctant to permit anything that takes custom from bypassed villages.
-They were reluctant to permit any service stations at all, so an expansion seems unlikely.
+In addition, the Irish government is reluctant to permit anything that takes custom away from bypassed villages.
+They were reluctant to permit any service stations at all, so increasing what they offer seems unlikely.